TeachBooks/mirror_computational_modelling/book/structural_linear/Tutorials/Gridap_euler_bernoulli.md

 ### Finite Element spaces

 Traditional Finite Element spaces for fourth-order operators, as the one appearing in the Euler-Bernoulli beam problem, use reference elements with polynomials that satisfy $C^1$ continuity.
-This means that both, the unknown and its first derivative are continuous accross elements.
+This means that both, the unknown and its first derivative are continuous across elements.
 This can be achieved using, for instance, [Hermite polynomials](https://en.wikipedia.org/wiki/Hermite_polynomials).

-However, in this tutorial we will show that *Lagrange* polynomials can also be used to solve the Euler-Bernoulli beam problem, even though they are only $C^0$, meaning only the unknown is continuous accross elements and not its derivative.
-Thus, here we follow exaclty the same process as the one defined in [tutorial 1](../../introduction/Tutorials/Gridap_tutorial_1.md).
+However, in this tutorial we will show that *Lagrange* polynomials can also be used to solve the Euler-Bernoulli beam problem, even though they are only $C^0$, meaning only the unknown is continuous across elements and not its derivative.
+Thus, here we follow exactly the same process as the one defined in [tutorial 1](../../introduction/Tutorials/Gridap_tutorial_1.md).
 The only difference is that here need to use quadratic polynomials at least, since there will appear second derivatives in the weak form.

 ```julia
 reffe = ReferenceFE(lagrangian,Float64,2)